Healing Plant Foods for Your Gut

 Essential fats – nourishing and soothing

 Fats nourish and soothe and are key restorative foods for your intestinal tract.
-Healing fats include avocados, coconut oil, flaxseed, butter, ghee, hemp seeds & coconut milk.
+Healing fats include avocados, coconut oil, flaxseed, butter & coconut milk.
 Nuts, although a great source of essential fats, can be tough on your digestive system so may be better tolerated as nut butters in small amounts.
 Soaking or roasting nuts first also makes them easier to digest.

 Ripe bananas – easily tolerated